wodby/docker4drupal/README.md

 To spin up a container with Redis cache and use it as a default cache storage follow these steps:

-1. Uncomment lines with memcached service definition in the compose file.
+1. Uncomment lines with redis service definition in the compose file.
 2. Download and install <a href="https://www.drupal.org/project/redis" target="_blank">redis module</a>
 3. Add the following lines to the settings.php file: